Purinat33/hpc_flask/docs/02-architecture.md

 # Architecture

 > How the system is structured: context, containers, components, key flows, data, and the main use cases.
-All diagrams are text-based (Mermaid) so they render in MkDocs Material.

 ---